Codeinx/notCounterX/readme.md

-# CounterX - Clarity Smart Contract for Stacks
+# CounterX - Stacks Counter Application

-A simple yet unique counter smart contract built with Clarity for the Stacks blockchain.
-Features increment/decrement functionality with balance tracking and comprehensive error handling.
+A beautiful, full-stack counter application built for the Stacks blockchain.
+Features a Clarity smart contract with increment/decrement functionality and a modern Next.js frontend with wallet integration.

 ## 📋 Overview